JakeStanger/ironbar/docs/modules/Custom.md

 To execute shell commands, prefix them with an `!`.
 For example, if you want to run `~/.local/bin/my-script.sh` on click, you'd set `on_click` to `!~/.local/bin/my-script.sh`.

+Some widgets provide a value when they run the command, such as `slider`.
+This is passed as an argument and can be accessed using `$0`.

 The following bar commands are supported: